cockroachdb/docs/v21.1/movr-flask-setup.md

     ~~~

 {{site.data.alerts.callout_info}}
 In production, you want to start a secure CockroachDB cluster, with nodes on machines located in different areas of the world.
-For instructions on deploying a multi-region CockroachDB cluster for this application, using [CockroachCloud](https://www.cockroachlabs.com/product/cockroachcloud/), see [Deploy a Multi-Region Web Application](multi-region-deployment.html).
+For instructions on deploying a multi-region CockroachDB cluster for this application, using [CockroachCloud](https://www.cockroachlabs.com/product/cockroachcloud/), see [Deploy a Global, Serverless Application](movr-flask-deployment.html).
 {{site.data.alerts.end}}